Superalgos/Superalgos/README.md

 ### Contitions and Formulas with Data from Different Time Periods

-When building your conditions and formulas, you may want to include analysis concerning a different time period than the one in which you intenddto run your simulation and live-trading.
+When building your conditions and formulas, you may want to include analysis concerning a different time period than the one in which you intend to run your simulation and live-trading.

 The variables explained above, written as described, always refer to the time period on which the simulation or live-trading is running.
 To refer to other time periods, you need to use a mechanism built-in the app, implementing the following syntax: